BenHesketh21/courseware/topics/powershell/modules/loops-and-iteration/README.md

 ```
 ### For Loop
 With the for loop we can iterate over the file content just like an array, checking if the element contains an error message, printing it out to the console if it does.
-Create a file in this folder called `error-check-for-loop.ps1` in this directory and enter the following:
+Create a file in this folder called `error-check-for-loop.ps1` and enter the following:
 ```powershell
 $content = Get-Content "log.txt"
 For ($i=0; $i -lt $content.Length; $i++) {